-As of June 30, 2016, we had a total of \$17.8 million of cash and cash equivalents, \$478.0 million available under our unsecured revolving line of credit, \$40.0 million available under our senior unsecured note shelf agreement and the potential ability to access the capital markets through the issuance of \$127.9 million of common stock under our equity distribution agreements.
-Subsequent to June 30, 2016, we repaid \$41.0 million under our unsecured revolving line of credit and \$12.5 million under our senior unsecured notes.
-Additionally, subsequent to June 30, 2016, we sold \$40.0 million senior unsecured term notes under our senior unsecured note shelf agreement and 152,623 shares of common stock under our equity distribution agreements.
-Accordingly, we have \$519.0 million available under one of our unsecured line of credit, \$12.5 million available under our senior unsecured note shelf agreements and the potential ability to access the capital markets through the issuance of \$120.0 million of common stock under our equity distribution agreements.
+As of September 30, 2016, we had a total of \$3.6 million of cash and cash equivalents, \$523.0 million available under our unsecured revolving line of credit, \$12.5 million available under our senior unsecured note shelf agreement and the potential ability to access the capital markets through the issuance of \$200.0 million of common stock under our equity distribution agreements.
 Furthermore, we have the ability to access the capital markets through the issuance of debt and/ or equity securities under our effective shelf registration.

 We believe that our current cash balance, cash flow from operations available for distribution or reinvestment, our borrowing capacity and our potential ability to access the capital markets are sufficient to provide for payment of our current operating costs, meet debt obligations and pay common dividends at least sufficient to maintain our REIT status and repay borrowings at, or prior to, their maturity.
-The timing, source and amount of cash flows provided by financing activities and used in investing activities are sensitive to the capital markets environment, especially to changes in interest rates.
-We continuously evaluate the availability of cost-effective capital and believe we have sufficient liquidity for additional capital investments in 2016.
+The timing, source and amount of cash flows provided by financing activities and used in investing activities